 (ii) Each Scheduled Award remains available to an eligible student until the $4,000 is disbursed.

-(2)(i) The aggregate amount that a student may receive in TEACH Grants for undergraduate and post-baccalaureate study may not exceed $16,000.
+(2)(i) The total amount that a student may receive in TEACH Grants for undergraduate and post-baccalaureate study may not exceed $16,000.

-(ii) The aggregate amount that a student may receive in TEACH Grants for a master's degree may not exceed $8,000.
+(ii) The total amount that a student may receive in TEACH Grants for graduate study may not exceed $8,000.

 (b) The annual award for—